-Outsourcing means an arrangement whereby a third party performs on behalf of a licensee an activity that was previously undertaken by the licensee itself (or in the case of a new activity, one which ordinarily would have been performed internally by the licensee).
+In the context of this Chapter, 'outsourcing' means an arrangement whereby a third party performs on behalf of a licensee an activity which commonly would have been performed internally by the licensee.
 Examples of services that are typically outsourced include data processing, cloud services, customer call centres and back-office related activities.